 What will we accomplish?
 By the end of this course you will be able to…

-singers will have aspects of their performance developed (depending on each individual performer—e.g. stylistic elements, linguistic elements, etc.).
+Singers will have aspects of their performance developed (depending on each individual performer—e.g. stylistic elements, linguistic elements, etc.).

 What level is the course and do I need any particular skills?

-Although this course is aimed at choral singers who can read music and may well have sung The Messiah, it also aims to be accessible to any individuals who enjoy listening to music and want to learn more about it.
+Although this course is aimed at choral singers who can read music and may well have sung The St John Passion, it also aims to be accessible to any individuals who enjoy listening to music and want to learn more about it.
 The ability to read music is needed to engage fully with the course, although much of the content (e.g. the historical side) does not need this.

 How will the course be taught, and will any preparation be required?

 The course will be taught online via Zoom, with two sessions of 1.5 hours per day.
 On each day there will be a 50:50 split between discussion of the work’s music and its history.
 There will be opportunities for questions throughout.